 We all know what can happen in the wake of a Google Algorithm.
 Sites that were previously doing well on social media can find themselves at the bottom of the heap, for what seems like no good reason.
-Until now however, SEOs have been prepared for the impact of these algorithms but April’s launch could see more sites affected then ever before.
+Until now, however, SEOs have been prepared for the impact of these algorithms but April’s launch could see more sites affected than ever before.

 The reason for this is that the new algorithm is going to impact on mobile search results, making the Penguin and Panda updates earlier in the year look tiny in comparison.